jduanen/alienFontDisplay/README.md

 =======================================================================================
 * PCB Fixes
   - prototype fixes to make sure they work before making new PCBs
-  - embiggen power traces on PCB layout
   - make BOM and add it to repo
   - look over everything before going to OSH Park/Stencil with v1.0.0 design
-  - add text with version number to silk screen -- put stuff on the back?